 Clarifying point: Gluten sensitivity is both a food sensitivity as well as a major trigger for Hashimoto’s disease.
 If you are struggling with Hashimoto’s as well as significant food sensitivities, it will very likely be a challenge to reintroduce gluten back into your diet.
 While other food sensitivities can be addressed and healed over time, you will likely need to avoid gluten for the long-term to keep your Hashimoto’s well managed.

-Let’s start with histamine.
-Histamine is a chemical compound stored in our mast cells and other immune cells.
+We produce histamine naturally in our bodies.
+We also consume histamine through foods such as aged and fermented foods, alcohol, eggplant, spinach, canned fish, and tomatoes.
+Histamine is stored in our mast cells and other immune cells.
 Histamine is likely best known for its role in allergic reactions.
 When histamine is released from mast cells, it can trigger an allergic response and cause symptoms such as vasodilation, swelling, allergic rhinitis, itching, hives, asthma, and in severe cases, anaphylaxis.
 In addition to eliciting an allergic reaction, histamine also has several other functions in the body, namely modulating brain health, immunity, and stomach acid secretion.

 The body metabolizes histamine through two enzymes, histamine N-methyltransferase (HNMT) and diamine oxidase (DAO).
 So, despite the name, histamine intolerance is not a true “intolerance” to histamine.
 Instead, histamine intolerance develops when there is more histamine in the body than can be effectively broken down by these two enzymes.
 The most common cause for histamine intolerance is gut dysbiosis, or an imbalanced microbiome.